rust-lang/rfcs/text/0000-rustdoc-json.md

 Name      | Type    | Description
 ----------|---------|------------------------------------------------------------------------------
-`crate_num` | int   | A number corresponding to the crate this Item is from.
+`crate_id` | int   | A number corresponding to the crate this Item is from.
 Used as an key to the `extern_crates` map in [Crate](#Crate).
 A value of zero represents an Item from the local crate, any other number means that this Item is external.
 `path`    | [String] | The fully qualified path (e.g. `["std", "io", "lazy", "Lazy"]` for `std::io::lazy::Lazy`) of this Item.
 `kind`    | String  | What type of Item this is (see [Item](#Item)).